ZipSync file creation best practices

-- Create User definitions before creating Devices, Custom Values, User Attribute joins, Person Supervisors, Groups and Team Memberships, because these fields refer to User IDs.
+- Create user definitions before creating devices, custom values, user join attribute joins, Person Supervisors, groups and team memberships, because these fields refer to user IDs.

-To avoid conflicts with prerequisites, you can create fields in the following order:
+To help avoid conflicts with prerequisites, create fields in the following order:

 - Sites (optional)

 - User join attributes

 - Person Supervisors